2042ed/JAM.NotJustASheep/README.md

 # I'm Not Just A Sheep (Non sono solo una pecora)
-our GGJ 2016 game: an interactive story works on any desktop and tablet device, english + italian full open source project under CC
+our GGJ 2016 game: an interactive story.
+works on any desktop and tablet device, english + italian.
+full open source project under CC

 ## technology